Susan Collins endorsed by blue-state Republican governors in major Maine Senate race

 SUSAN COLLINS FIRES BACK AT OPPONENTS OVER 'VERY SEXIST' CAMPAIGN ATTACKS: 'I'VE NEVER BEEN MORE OFFENDED'

 The endorsements come as Republicans continue to worry whether they will be able to hold onto their Senate majority as they are playing defense rather than offense in most competitive seats this election cycle.
-Collins' race is one of those, and recent poll numbers have indicated that Gideon may be gaining a lead, though the Cook Political Report still rates the race as a toss-up.
+Collins' race is one of those, and recent poll numbers have indicated that Gideon may be gaining a lead.
+The RealClearPolitics average of polls shows Gideon leading by 6.2 percentage points.
+The Cook Political Report still rates the race as a toss-up.
 The Collins-Gideon race has the potential to be the one that decides the balance of power in the Senate.
 Republicans see keeping the Senate red as an important bulwark against a potential Joe Biden presidency.

 "Maine has a long history of independent-thinking leaders.
 And Susan Collins is exactly the kind of independent, thoughtful and effective leader that we desperately need in the Senate," Hogan says in an ad published by the Republican Jewish Coalition (RJC).